chainpoint/chainpoint-gateway/README.md

 A BASH script to install all other dependencies (make, openssl, nodejs, yarn) on Ubuntu and Mac can be run from `make install-deps`.

-Chainpoint Gateway has been tested with a couple of different hardware configurations.
+Chainpoint Gateway has been tested with different hardware configurations.

-Personal:
+Minimum:

 - `4GB RAM`
 - `1 CPU Cores`
 - `128+ GB SSD`
 - `Public IPv4 address`

-Server:
+Mid-Range:

 - `8GB RAM`
 - `2 CPU Cores`